 By showing your customers that you will listen to them and make your best to find a solution, you are building a strong relationship with them.
-Customer who will then stay loyal to the product or service you are offering, and who will spread the good news.
-And all that because you showed them your number one priority is taking care of your customer by using the right tone of voice.
+Customer will then stay loyal to the product or service you are offering and they will spread the good news.
+And they stay loyal because you showed something important – that your number one priority is taking care of your customer by using the right tone of voice.
 Here is a great example:

 Picture 3.
 Customer good news

 As the famous quote says: “People don’t always remember what we say, but they never forget how we make them feel.”

 And that is the base for everything.
 If you manage to make your customers happy and satisfied with the product or service you are offering, you will be satisfied both with the outcome and the way you manage the situation.
 And of course, don’t forget to set the right tone of voice.